Winter Backpacking – A fourth season delight

 The fourth season will no longer be a time to slumber.

-But a time to embrace another facet of the outdoors.
+But it is time to embrace another facet of the outdoors.

 Further reading?

-A great book not just for backcountry touring but also for winter camping is Allen and Mike’s Really Cool Backcountry Ski Book.
-Though the title of the book is about backcountry skiing, perhaps 80% of the book is for general backcountry winter skills.
+A great book for backcountry touring and winter camping is Allen and Mike’s Really Cool Backcountry Ski Book.
+Though the book’s title is about backcountry skiing, perhaps 80% of the book is for general backcountry winter skills.

 Want to learn more about exploring the backcountry during winter?
 Read more here!